• Skip to main content

 Some people tend to save the recipes from this region and only make them during Carnival season or Mardis Gras.

-But, we enjoy them all year round and we would encourage you to do the same.
-We love our gumbo, jambalaya, Creole Cream Sauce, Cajun potatoes, hurricane cocktails and shrimp etouffee too much to only have them at certain times.
+We enjoy them all year round and we would encourage you to do the same.
+We love our jambalaya, Creole Cream Sauce, Cajun potatoes, hurricane cocktails and shrimp etouffee too much to only have them at certain times.

 If you want to get the great flavors of jambalaya without making a big pot, try this Jambalaya Dip.
 It gets rave reviews every time we make it.